Omnisystems7765/Omnisystems7765/README.md

-- 👋 Hi, I’m @Omnisystems Network Solutions
+- 👋 Hi, We'r @Omnisystems Network Solutions
-- 👀 We provide IT Solutions, Cloud transformation
+- 👀 We provide IT Consulting Services, Cloud Services, Cybersecurity Solutions, Managed IT Services, Network and Infrastructure Services, IT Training and Support,
 - 🌱 Also repair Mobiles, iPads, Laptops, Macs
 - 📫 support@omnisystems.net.au / omnisystems.it@gmail.com
 - 😄 +61 0272097289 / +61 0412465952